GameBrief · General

 Romestead

-Most new Romestead players build walls.
+Most Romestead night raid guides focus on walls.
 That's the right instinct with the wrong priority order.
 The fallen don't queue up at your gate and wait for an opening.
 They go for your Blacksmith.

 That changes how you should think about defense from day one.